 You can download various versions of the word image, both with and without the logo.
 The word image with the colour logo on a white block is the preferred version when it is possible to have the white block bleed to the top edge.
 When this is not possible, for example on logo shirts, use the version without the white block.

 The free space around the word image is the height of a letter of the larger text (an x) on all sides.

 The wedge is the other of our two graphic elements, a decorative ingredient that creates a sense of forward motion.

 The wedge is used as a divider between images, or between an image and a colour field.
 It should not be used with the same colour or motif on both pages.
 The wedge should always bleed.

 The angle of the wedge should be proportionate to the rest of the content, but should not be so wide that it dominates the visual impression.
 The wedge must always be in one of the colours in our palette and can be made more opaque.

 Direction of the wedge

 The wedge is mainly used in portrait format, angling up and to the right.
-It can also have the point up towards the left if this is better suited to the content, or be used in landscape format in a page header or footer.
+It can also have the point up towards the left if this suits the content better, or be used in landscape format in a page header or footer.

 Download the word image

-The word image with the colour logo on a white block is preferable, when it is possible to have the white block bleed to the top edge.
+The word image with the colour logo on a white block is the preferred version when it is possible to have the white block bleed to the top edge.